Little House On The Prairie reboot on Netflix: cast, filming news and everything you need to know

 More about the original series of Little House On The Prairie

 The original series of Little House On The Prairie was one of the most popular TV shows of all time and is still syndicated and loved by modern audiences.
-Starting in 1974 around the time of the Watergate scandal in Washington DC, the series culturally was said to help the American public get over the political traumas of the 1970s by reaffirming their trust in core American beliefs and family values, reminding viewers how the United States was built by pioneers like the Ingalls family.
+Starting in 1974 around the time of the Watergate scandal in Washington DC and the end of the Vietnam war, the series culturally was said to help the American public get over the political traumas of the 1970s by reaffirming their trust in core American beliefs and family values, reminding viewers how the United States was built by pioneers like the Ingalls family who were part of a community based on self reliance, religion and spirit.

 Get the What to Watch Newsletter